ajevitt3/ScRNA-sequencing-analysis-stretched-cells/README.md

 # ScRNA-sequencing-analysis-stretched-cells

-This repository contains the R script used in "Developmental regulation of epithelial cell cuboidal-to-squamous transition in Drosophila follicle cells" by Dongyu Jia, Allison Jevitt, Yi-Chun Huang, and Wu-Min Deng.
+This repository contains the R script used in "Developmental regulation of epithelial cell cuboidal-to-squamous transition in Drosophila follicle cells" by Dongyu Jia, Allison Jevitt, Yi-Chun Huang, Belen Ramos, and Wu-Min Deng (Developmental Biology, 2022).
 To perform the analysis and reproduce figures from this paper, follow the instructions below.

 ## Download publically available, single-cell RNA sequencing data from [Jevitt et al., 2020](https://pubmed.ncbi.nlm.nih.gov/32339165/)